MSREnable/HandsFreeSoundJam/src/dsp/jam/mixer.md

 # Mixer

-In Eyejam, the mixer is the component analogous to a mixer you would find in a conventional digital audio workstation.
+In MSHFSJ, the mixer is the component analogous to a mixer you would find in a conventional digital audio workstation.
 The task of the mixer is to sum all the tracks together into one signal and handle any global effects processing.